duleorlovic/blog/_posts/2021-04-26-authorization_policy_cancan_pundit_action_policy.md

 ```

 Use in controller (policy class is infered from model name, method infers from
-action name and current_user becomes user). bang will raise error if not allowed
+action name and current_user becomes user).
 ```
+  # You can check in before action
+  def _set_post
     authorize! @post
+  end

+  # or with specific method
+  authorize! @post, to: :update?
+  # or with specific policy
-  authorize! @post, to: :update? authorize! @post, with: CustomPostPolicy
+  authorize! @post, with: CustomPostPolicy

+  # bang will raise error if not allowed
   rescue_from ActionPolicy::Unauthorized do |ex|
     # Exception object contains the following information
     ex.policy #=> policy class, e.g. UserPolicy